 Controversial NYC policy forces some unsheltered people to receive mental health care

-America's overall homeless population is smaller today than it was a decade ago, but many of them more people are choosing the streets over public shelters.
-Over the past several years Since 2015, there has been a big rise 35% increase in an unsheltered population that includes sleeps in tents, tarps, boxes, cars and public transportation.
+America's overall homeless population is smaller today than it was a decade ago, but more people are choosing the streets over public shelters.
+Since 2015, there has been a 35% increase in an unsheltered population that sleeps in tents, tarps, boxes, cars and public transportation.

 Adams not only launched an effort to clear tents and other structures, but also stepped up interventions on the subway, pushing people toward what he says are supportive – and voluntary – services.